GluuFederation/docs-ce-prod/3.1.3/source/api-guide/scim-api.md

 ## HTTP verbs

-As a summary, these are the HTTP verbs SCIM server implementation speaks:
+As a summary, these are the verbs a compliant SCIM server implementation (like Gluu) speaks:

 |HTTP Method|Description	|
 |--------|------------------------------|